cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 # Poplar1 {#poplar1}

 This section specifies Poplar1, a VDAF for the following task.
-Each Client holds a string of length `BITS` and the Aggregators hold a set of `l`-bit strings, where `l <= BITS`.
+Each Client holds a bit-string of length `BITS` and the Aggregators hold a sequence of `L`-bit strings, where `L <= BITS`.
 We will refer to the latter as the set of "candidate prefixes".
 The Aggregators' goal is to count how many measurements are prefixed by each candidate prefix.

 This functionality is the core component of the Poplar protocol {{BBCGGI21}}, which was designed to compute the heavy hitters over a set of input strings.
 At